backdrop-contrib/bueditor/README.txt

 options -> object containing optional parameters:
   title: dialog title. if not specified, "Tag editor - (tag)" is used.
   stitle: laber for submit button. if not specified, "OK" is used.
-  submit: custom submit handler. called with two parameters (tag, form)
+  submit: custom submit handler. called with two parameters (tag, form, options, E)
-  validate: custom validator. called with two parameters (tag, form)
+  validate: custom validator. called with two parameters (tag, form, options, E)
   effect: jQuery effect ('slideDown' or 'fadeIn')

 The simplest form, for example: